Three weeks is an endless loop of time where your sanity drains away from you like liquid in low gravity.

 The cabbie’s core was decayed and foul, but most of the couple dozen men before him, enlisted in the cause of my survival, fed me pasta, got me a hotel room or let me sleep on their couch or in their car.
 Most.
 Out of the rest, one was as manipulative as I was arrogant and another had a switchblade.

-My bravado fully withered, in spite of myself, after the cab driver incident.
-I caved in and called my parents back In New York.
+Later in Florence, after the cab driver incident, my bravado fully withered in spite of myself.
+I caved in and called my parents back in New York.
 It was time to make up with them and find a place to live for the rest of my stay.

 A disproportionate number of the men I met told me about il Mostro, a serial killer loose in Florence since the late 60’s who murdered kissing couples in outdoor spaces.
 I always shrugged, thinking, What’s it got to do with me?
 I’m not planning to make out with you.
-Inside or outside.
+Indoors or outdoors.

 ‘Invincible’ I know now, meant ‘lucky idiot.’

-Those three weeks are worthy of a few chapters in a book.
-It’s debatable whether I became a calm, respectable adult, but I became good at pretending, and a few years ago, an older male friend had some helpful suggestions.
+It’s debatable whether I became a calm, respectable adult, but I became good at pretending to grow up.
+Those three weeks are worthy of a few chapters in a book and a few years ago, an older male friend had some helpful suggestions.

 “Why don’t you write?”
 He asked.